testing-library/react-testing-library/README.md

     `react-dom`.
 3. Utility implementations and APIs should be simple and flexible.

-At the end of the day, what we want is for this library to be pretty light-weight, simple, and understandable.
+Most importantly, we want React Testing Library to be pretty light-weight, simple, and easy to understand.

 ## Docs